ZeroSharp/XpoBatch/README.md

 ### Dependencies ###

 Requires [DevExpress XPO](http://devexpress.com/Products/NET/ORM/).
-This currently uses version 15.2.4, but it works with versions as old as 11.2 and possibly earlier with minor changes that are documented in the code.
+This currently uses version 24.2.6, but it works with versions as old as 11.2.

-Includes NUnit 2.6 NuGet package.
+Includes NUnit 2.7.1 NuGet package.